 As a bonus, the company includes a flamenco cajon case that keeps the instrument protected.

 The sound is what we like most about the Thomann CAS-100 because, despite having identical woods to the Millenium cajon, this one has a better sound.
 The bass is good, as are the mids.

 The brilliants are also of better quality than on the Millennium, while the twenty-string snare system (squeaker) is excellent and varies with the intensity of the playing.
 This is due to its proximity to the harmonic top which is better thought out.
 In short, its sound is the best among the cheap flamenco cajones.

-It is an excellent flamenco cajon for any beginner musician who is just starting out in the art of flamenco percussion.
+It is an excellent flamenco cajon for any beginner musician starting out in the art of flamenco percussion.
 It has a rounded sound, with good punch, responsive bass and mids, and the shimmer, along with the snare system, is reminiscent of mid-range cajons but for half the price.
 Have you got your teeth set on edge?
 Find the best Thomann prices.

 If you want to buy the best cheap flamenco cajon for beginners, the Thomann CAS-100 is the best choice.
 It has everything a beginning percussionist needs in construction, sound and versatility thanks to its snare drum.
 We also recommend the Thomann kit for those who wish to learn and get started in the beautiful art of luthiery.

 Intermediate flamenco cajones go a step further in sound, versatility and build quality.
 This is due to several aspects: the woods used are superior, they usually have accessories that the low-end ones do not have (strings, squeakers…), among other elements that you will discover in this selection.
 If you want to buy a medium level flamenco cajón, here you will find the ideal one for you.

 Thomann TCA 501R Multi Drawer